 When is the autumnal equinox, what date does the autumnal equinox fall on and when does summer end?

-The autumnal equinox occurs in September, and in the Northern Hemisphere the date marks the end of Summer and beginning of Autumn when the days will start getting shorter and the nights longer.
+The autumnal equinox occurs in September each year, and in the northern hemisphere the date marks the end of summer and beginning of autumn.

 The Harvest Moon

 The Harvest Moon is the name given to the full moon that occurs nearest to the autumnal equinox.
 Historically the light of the Harvest Moon was said to enable farmers to work late into the night, helping them to bring in the crops from the fields.
 The Harvest Moon usually falls in September.